 One week after this first lovely visit to my home, I observed two more Butler disciples parked immediately outside my home.
 One man stared at me as I again left my home to walk my dog.
 His wife tried to hide behind him in the passenger seat.
 I observed her taking pictures of me and the front door area of my home.
 I will refrain from publishing these young people’s names, because I believe responsibility for their actions ultimately lies with their guru.

 6. The U.S. Capitol Police False Report Problem

 Gabbard's staff and/or close political supporters have also used the U.S. Capitol Police in apparent attempts to harass and intimidate critically thinking constituents.

 Someone made a false report that I impersonated a Gabbard staffer.
 I did not.
-Two other Gabbard constituents say Gabbard's staff also reported them to Capitol Police and accused them of harassing Gabbard after they simply asked tough questions.
+Two other Gabbard constituents say Gabbard's staff also reported them to Capitol Police and accused them of harassing Gabbard after they simply asked questions about her stance on LGBTQ issues.
+(Update: See Eileen's detailed comment below).
 The Capitol Police agent who called me after receiving the false report was nice enough and seemed to understand the situation.
 Since I had him on the phone anyway, I told him everything I know about Gabbard, Butler, and the Science of Identity Foundation.

 A truly democratic election cannot be held when such tactics are being used to silence concerned constituents, journalists, and union leaders.

 Christine Gralow, M.S.Ed., M.J.